Meet this year’s I’m a Celebrity... Get Me Out of Here! contestants

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-I’m a Celebrity…Get Me Out of Here! is in full flow, with a whole new roster of famous faces taking on jungle life.
+I’m a Celebrity…Get Me Out of Here! is in full swing, with the ITV series having kicked out its first star of the season.

-So who is taking on nail-biting challenges and gruesome eating tasks as they compete to be crowned King or Queen of the jungle?
+So who is left to take on the nail-biting challenges and gruesome eating tasks as they compete to be crowned King or Queen of the jungle?

 Among them are TV personality Coleen Rooney, Strictly star Oti Mabuse and McFly singer Danny Jones.